quantumphysicist/Zoom-Attendance-Tracker/readme.md

 # Attendance Tracker
 This script processes Zoom attendance data by comparing a list of expected participants against a list of actual participants.
-It loads two CSV files: one containing the expected participants with their official and informal names, and the other containing the actual participants.
+It loads two CSV files: one containing the expected participants with their unofficial and official names (`expected_participants.csv`), and the other containing the actual participants (`participants_1234567890.csv`).
 It exports an Excel file containing the attendance information, including the names of the attendees and their attendance status (Present, Absent, or Present (Unrecognized Name)).

 ## Requirements
 Python 3.7 or higher